OpenSourceEconomics/respy/doc/source/bibliography.rst

 Bellman, R. (1957).
 Dynamic Programming. *Princeton University Press*

+Fisher, R. A. (1922). `On the Mathematical Foundations of Theoretical Statistics <http://rsta.royalsocietypublishing.org/content/roypta/222/594-604/309.full.pdf>`_. *Philosophical Transactions of the Royal Society of London A: Mathematical, Physical and Engineering Sciences*, 222(594-604): 309-368.

 Keane, M. P. and  Wolpin, K. I. (1994). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <http://www.jstor.org/stable/2109768>`_. *The Review of Economics and Statistics*, 76(4): 648-672.

 Keane, M. P. and  Wolpin, K. I. (1994b). `The Solution and Estimation of Discrete Choice Dynamic Programming Models by Simulation and Interpolation: Monte Carlo Evidence <https://www.minneapolisfed.org/research/staff-reports/the-solution-and-estimation-of-discrete-choice-dynamic-programming-models-by-simulation-and-interpolation-monte-carlo-evidence>`_. *Federal Reserve Bank of Minneapolis*, No. 181.

 Eisenhauer, P. (2016).
 The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994). *Unpublished Manuscript*.

-Albright, R. S., Lerman, S., and Manski, C. (1977).
-Report on the Development of an Estimation Program for the Multinomial Probit Model. *Cambridge Systematics*.
+Manski, C. and Lerman S. (1977). `The Estimation of Choice Probabilities from Choice Based Samples <https://www.jstor.org/stable/1914121>`_. *Econometrica*, 45(8): 1977-1988.

 Powell, M. J. D. (2006).
 The NEWUOA Software for Unconstrained Optimization Without Derivatives.
 In Pillo, Gianni, R. M., editor, Large-Scale Nonlinear Optimization, number 83 in Nonconvex Optimization and Its Applications, pages 255–297.
 Springer.